Arizona Research Collection for Integrative Vertebrate Education and Study (ARCIVES)

 • Biomechanical adaptations of vertebrates to changing habitats

 ARCIVES currently has wide diversity of vertebrate specimens available for research by students, faculty colleagues, and qualified off-campus scholars.
 Both soft tissue and skeletal specimens are available for study.
-For a detailed list of specimens, contact ARCIVES staff: arcives@midwestern.edu
+For a detailed list of specimens, email ARCIVES staff at arcives@midwestern.edu

 ARCIVES research scientists are faculty members in the Division of Basic Sciences in the College of Graduate Studies, Midwestern University.
 ARCIVES faculty and staff participate in a variety of outreach programs in local schools or organizations.